Hutt Valley DHB Logo

 Look after your mental wellbeing

 The change of seasons can also be hard on our mental health.
-As we head into winter, it is important to look after our wairua (spirit), hinengaro (mind), relationships and overall wellbeing.
+It is important to look after our wairua (spirit), hinengaro (mind), relationships and overall wellbeing.

 There are a number of simple things you can do every day to support your mental wellbeing: